racibaz/go-arch/README.md

 ```

 ## Test
-For testing, change the APP_ENV variable to "test" in the .env file.
+For testing, when you are working in you local, change the APP_ENV variable to "test" in the .env file.
 ```bash
 APP_ENV="test"
 ```